TheoryInPractice/MI-bicliques/README.md

 After those installations, run the following commands from the repo root directory:
 1. run `cmake .` to generate the Makefile and necessary auxiliary files.
-4. run `make all` to compile the code and testing suite.
+4. run `make` to compile the code and testing suite.
 5. run `ctest` to run the testing suite.
 The 98 tests take under a minute total, on a standard desktop machine, and no tests should fail.

 ## Command line usage